Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

-We emphasize two features of this setup that complicate the task of computing confidence intervals for $\varphi(\bx)$.
-First, the forward model, $\bK$, has a non-trivial null space and a large condition number, making any inverse problem point estimation and UQ markedly challenging.
-Typically, this sort of ill-posedness is handled with regularization of some kind, but as is well-known in the inverse problem literature and specifically shown in \cite{kuusela_phd_thesis}, including such regularization induces a bias, which can undercut desired statistical guarantees (e.g., coverage) of the inference object of interest.
-Including constraints and focusing on a particular functional of the parameter vector \emph{implicitly} regularizes the problem \citep{patil, stanley_unfolding}, but shifts the problem difficulty to inference with constraints.
-Although \cite{previous_paper} and this paper proposes a theoretical framework to perform inference with constraints, the second challenge is in the practical implementation due to the high-dimensional parameter space in scenarios like this example.
-As we show in the following sections, the Polytope sampler described by \Cref{alg:polytope_sampler} and quantile regression do an adequate job producing samples and fitting quantile surfaces in this high-dimensional space to ensure the desired coverage of the interval constructions.
+The forward model, $\bK$, has a non-trivial null space and a large condition number, making inverse problem point estimation and inference challenging (see \cite{kuusela_phd_thesis} for more details).
+Although \cite{previous_paper} and this paper propose a theoretical framework to perform inference with constraints, implementation is challenging in practice due to the high-dimensional parameter space of this scenario.
+As we show in the following sections, the Polytope sampler (\Cref{alg:polytope_sampler}) and quantile regression do an adequate job producing samples and fitting quantile surfaces in this high-dimensional space to ensure the desired coverage of the interval constructions.